pondersource/Soap/README.md

 - a convention for representing procedure calls and responses

-## Functions needed for the soap Client
+## Functions needed for the soap Client :fountain_pen:

 | Functions | Functionality |
 | --- | --- |